adityamishra-ml/GC-VASE/README.md

 | **AE**      | 60.68                                   | 61.08                                     | 31.43                                  | 31.62                                 |
 | **GC-VASE** | **89.81**                               | 85.40                                     | 36.18                                  | 31.83                                 |

->Ablation study on the impact of major components in GC-VASE for subject identification on ERP-Core
+>Table 2: Ablation study on the impact of major components in GC-VASE for subject identification on ERP-Core

 | Variants                 | F1-score (%)        | Accuracy (%)       |
 |--------------------------|---------------------|--------------------|